 Front Campus is the symbolic heart of the St. George campus.
 Removing car parking and installing a "necklace" of granite pathways and more than 20 new gardens will make the space more intimate and pedestrian-friendly.
-The area will be beautified with new plantings and the turf will be refurbished to withstand the varied uses of this much-beloved green space.
+The area will be beautified with new plantings and the new natural turf will be engineered to withstand the varied uses of this much beloved green space.

-A plaza in front of the J. Robert S. Prichard Alumni House will welcome students and other members of the U of T community arriving from the west side of campus.
-A newly graded, accessible entrance to J. Robert S. Prichard House will become an expanded plaza with paths leading to King's College Circle and a glassed-in pavilion that leads to an underground parking facility.
+and other members of the U of T community arriving from the north and west areas of campus.
+A newly graded, accessible entrance to J. Robert S. Prichard House will serve as an expanded plaza with paths leading to King's College Circle.
+A glassed-in pavilion in the plaza area leads to the new underground parking facility.
 New seating areas will encourage casual gathering and conversation.

-A stunning "necklace" of granite pathways and approximately 20 new mini-gardens will ring the perimeter of King's College Circle.
+A stunning "necklace" of granite pathways and approximately 20 new gardens will ring the perimeter of King's College Circle.
 Benches will be situated to frame views of the grounds and historic architecture.
 New trees and plantings will provide shade and create a variety of distinct spaces for studying, relaxing and socializing.
 Textured paving will significantly improve the area's safety and accessibility.

-The Medical Sciences District will be transformed through numerous new amenities and enhancements.
+The Medical Sciences district will be transformed through numerous new amenities and enhancements.
 Gently sloping paths and terraced seat walls will replace the stairs leading from King's College Circle to the Medical Sciences Building, creating a universally accessible entrance as well as a generous space of arrival.